 In 1996, Congress placed new levels of responsibility on NMFS and the Regional Fishery Management Councils with enactment of the Sustainable Fisheries Act (SFA).
-Among numerous other provisions, the Act identified optimum sustainable yield as an overarching objective.
-It also identified maintaining stock biomass at a level that can produce maximum sustainable yield (MSY) as a key biological criteria that guides management.
-This stock biomass is usually identified by the symbol B{MSY}.
+Among numerous other provisions, the Act identified "optimum yield" as an overarching objective.
+It identified as a concept the biomass level which over time will produce the maximum sustainable yield from a given stock.
+This concept is usually identified by the symbol $B{MSY}$ .

-Furthermore, the Act identified a biomass level - usually one half B{MSY} - as a minimum biomass threshold.
-NMFS is required on an annual basis to provide a report on stock status for the Secretary of Commerce.
-Stocks below or declining toward their biomass threshold need to have rebuilding plans developed which would restore B{MSY} as quickly as possible, usually within ten years.
+Furthermore, the Act identified a biomass level - usually one half BMSY - as a minimum biomass threshold.
+NMFS and the Councils were required on an annual basis to provide a report on stock status for the Secretary of Commerce.
+Stocks below or declining toward their biomass threshold must have rebuilding plans that would rebuild biomass to $B{MSY}$ as quickly as possible, usually within ten years.

 Subsequently, under another SFA requirement, NMFS published in May, 1998 a set of guidelines intended to clarify the intent of Congress and facilitate the preparation of SFA compliant fishery management plans.
-These guidelines identified the form of an "MSY Control Rule", basically a function which relates stock biomass to an allowable fishing mortality rate.
+These guidelines identified the form of an "MSY Control Rule" which is basically a function that relates stock biomass to an allowable fishing mortality rate.

-Subsequently, in mid 1998 an "Overfishing Definition Review Panel" completed a report that identified specific values for control rules applicable to most New England stocks.
+Subsequently, in mid 1998 an "Overfishing Definition Review Panel" completed a report, which identified specific values for control rules applicable to most New England stocks.
 Notably each control rule contained the following benchmarks:

-- (1) the value of B{MSY} - (2) the value of $B{threshold}$ (usually 1/4 to 1/2 B{MSY} from which B{MSY} can be achieved in no more than 10 years). - (3) the value of F{MSY} (a mortality rate which applied to a stock at B{MSY} will produce maximum sustainable yield). - (4) a curve depicting F{target} (a series of mortality rate values which if applied to a corresponding biomass will allow the stock to rebuild to B{MSY} within the prescribed time.
+- (1) the value of $B{MSY}$ - (2) the value of $B{threshold}$ (usually 1/4 to 1/2 $B{MSY}$ from which $B{MSY}$ can be achieved in no more than 10 years). - (3) the value of $F{MSY}$ (a mortality rate which applied to a stock at $B{MSY}$ will produce maximum sustainable yield). - (4) a curve depicting $F{target}$ ( a series of mortality rate values which if applied to a corresponding biomass will allow the stock to rebuild to $B{MSY}$ within the prescribed time.

-In addition each control rules identifies an "overfished condition" which occurs when biomass declines below $B{threshold}$.
-Several interpretations of when overfishing occurs exist, but overfishing always occurs when fishing mortality exceeds F{MSY} .
+In addition each control rules identifies an "overfished condition" which occurs when biomass declines below $B{threshold}$ and "overfishing" which occurs whenever fishing mortality exceeds $F{msy}$ .